Economic and Monetary Union, EMU

 The third stage of the EMU introduced the Euro in the 12 Eurozone countries.
 (Photo: European Commission)

-EMU had three stages of preparation, the third and final stage began on January 1st 1999 with the legal introduction of the Euro as a single currency.
 The EMU provides a common central bank for the countries which use the Euro (the Eurozone countries), the European Central Bank (ECB) and the European System of Central Banks.
-The ECB issues the currency for the Eurozone countries and thereby controls the issue of credit for the entire zone.
+The ECB issues the currency for the Eurozone countries and thereby controls the issue of credit and the money supply for the entire zone.

 The Treaty requires member governments to manage their economies so that they are consistent with the ECB’s monetary policy.